edresch/coalescence/coalescence.md

 * "There is only One, the Self, who appears to be many to deluded vision, like the moon appearing more than one to eyes affected by amaurosis." - [Upadesa Sahasri](https://www.shastras.com/adi-sankara/upadesa-sahasri/)

 * “Each of us is, as such, the same person, apparently diversified and separated through the kaleidoscope of thought and perception.…***We are literally each other.*** Each of us is the outer face, or the objectification, of the only mind there is, eternal, infinite consciousness.
 We are all mirrors of the same consciousness.” - [Rupert Spira, The Nature of Consciousness](https://www.goodreads.com/book/show/31142905)

+* "Inconceivable as it seems to ordinary reason, you — and all other conscious beings as such — are all in all." - [Erwin Schrödinger, Nobel Prize-Winning physicist](https://w.wiki/CmV)

 * "He who sees Me in everything and everything in Me, him shall I never forsake, nor shall he lose Me." - [The Bhagavad Gita](https://www.holybooks.com/wp-content/uploads/The-Bhagavad-Gita-Translation-by-Shri-Purohit-Swami.pdf)